Assassination of Archduke Franz Ferdinand: Bombing

 The motorcade passed the first assassin, Mehmedbašić.
-Danilo Ilić had placed him in front of the garden of the Mostar Cafe and armed him with a bomb.
+Danilo Ilić had placed him in front of the garden of the Mostar Café and armed him with a bomb.
 Mehmedbašić failed to act.
 Ilić had placed Vaso Čubrilović next to Mehmedbašić, arming him with a pistol and a bomb.
 He too failed to act.
-Further along the route, Ilić had placed Nedeljko Čabrinović on the opposite side of the street near the Miljacka River, arming him with a bomb.
+Further along the route, Ilić had placed Nedeljko Čabrinović on the opposite side of the street near the Miljacka river, arming him with a bomb.

 At 10:10 am, Franz Ferdinand's car approached and Čabrinović threw his bomb.
 The bomb bounced off the folded back convertible cover into the street.
 The bomb's timed detonator caused it to explode under the next car, putting that car out of action, leaving a 1 ft, 6.5 in crater, and wounding 16–20 people.

-Čabrinović swallowed his cyanide pill and jumped into the Miljacka river. Čabrinović's suicide attempt failed, as the old cyanide only induced vomiting, and the Miljacka was only 13 cm deep due to the hot, dry summer.
+Čabrinović swallowed his cyanide pill and jumped into the Miljacka river. Čabrinović survived the suicide attempt, as the old cyanide only induced vomiting, and the Miljacka was only 13 cm deep due to the hot, dry summer.
 Police dragged Čabrinović out of the river, and he was severely beaten by the crowd before being taken into custody.

 The procession sped away towards the Town Hall leaving the disabled car behind.
 Cvjetko Popović, Gavrilo Princip, and Trifun Grabež failed to act as the motorcade passed them at high speed.

 Town Hall reception

-Arriving at the Town Hall for a scheduled reception, Franz Ferdinand showed understandable signs of stress, interrupting a prepared speech of welcome by Mayor Fehim Curčić to protest: "Mr. Mayor, I came here on a visit and I am greeted with bombs.
+Arriving at the Town Hall for a scheduled reception, Franz Ferdinand showed signs of stress, interrupting a prepared speech of welcome by Mayor Fehim Čurčić to protest: "Mr. Mayor, I came here on a visit and I am greeted with bombs.
 It is outrageous."
 Duchess Sophie then whispered into Franz Ferdinand's ear, and after a pause, Franz Ferdinand said to the mayor: "Now you may speak."
 He then became calm and the mayor gave his speech.
 Franz Ferdinand had to wait as his own speech, still wet with blood from being in the damaged car, was brought to him.
 To the prepared text he added a few remarks about the day's events thanking the people of Sarajevo for their ovations "as I see in them an expression of their joy at the failure of the attempt at assassination."

 Officials and members of the Archduke's party discussed what to do next.
 The archduke's chamberlain, Baron Rumerskirch, proposed that the couple remain at the Town Hall until troops could be brought into the city to line the streets.
 Governor-General Oskar Potiorek vetoed this suggestion on the grounds that soldiers coming straight from maneuvers would not have the dress uniforms appropriate for such duties.
 "Do you think that Sarajevo is full of assassins?" he concluded.